Get a free, no obligation personal loan quote with rates as low as 9.99%

-A single incident, like an account in collections, can do damage to your scores without you even being aware of it.
-Unfortunately, this happens all too often as it is very easy to simply ignore or forget about issues with your credit.
-Perhaps you closed a credit card account that still had a couple of charges pending or maybe you weren’t able to keep up with loan payments.
-If you have an account in collections and want it removed from your credit reports, keep reading.
+Having an account in collections can damage your credit score without you even being aware of it.
+Unfortunately, it can be easy to simply ignore or forget about issues with your credit.
+Perhaps you closed a credit card account that still had a couple of charges pending, or maybe you weren’t able to keep up with loan payments.

 How To Remove A Collections Account From A Credit Report